 Your ministry runs because of faithful tithes and offerings, and now that many of your contributors are seeing the ease of using online, mobile, or text giving, they aren’t going to revert back to cash and check.

-Realm Giving provides you with all the giving options your church needs: online, text, mobile app, cash, and check.
+Realm Online Church Giving provides you with all the giving options your church needs: online, text, mobile app, cash, and check.
 You can customize giving and pledge forms to match your ministries, funds, and pledge campaigns, and your contributors can view their own giving and pledge history within Realm.
-Plus, Realm Giving is integrated with Realm Contributions and Realm Accounting, giving you everything you need to manage your church’s financial health.
+Plus, Realm Giving is integrated with Realm Church Contributions and Realm Church Accounting, giving you everything you need to manage your church’s financial health.

 Even though activities and worship services are starting to happen in person again, we can expect more in-person activities to kick off post-COVID.
 It would be naive to think that your members would want to move backwards in every area of your ministry.